AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-s3-audience-sourcing.md

 Next, provide your [!DNL Amazon S3] credentials to connect your S3 bucket to Collaboration.

-Follow the steps outlined in [Amazon S3 configuration workflow](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/catalog/cloud-storage/amazon-s3#connect) to grant Adobe access to your [!DNL Amazon S3] storage.
+Follow the steps outlined in **[Configure AWS permissions for audience sourcing](./configure-aws-permissions-audience-sourcing.md)** to grant Adobe access to your
+[!DNL Amazon S3] storage.
 Once complete, input your values into the following UI fields:

 **Input fields**